Skip to content

 The practice and practicalities of DBT skills for eating disorders

-background image of tree and sunrise with a title the practice and practicalities of DBT for eating disorders
+small image of a tree with sunrise in background text: The practice and practicalities of DBT skills for eating disorders

 The demand for integrating Dialectical Behavior Therapy (DBT) into eating disorder (ED) care has surged in recent years.
 One of the most adaptable aspects of DBT, skills training, has become a crucial transdiagnostic adjunctive treatment and can also serve as a stand-alone intervention (e.g., DBT for Binge Eating Disorder [DBT-BED], DBT for Bulimia Nervosa [DBT-BN]).
 Clinical teams across various levels of care are incorporating DBT skills groups into outpatient, day treatment, and residential/inpatient programs.